Post-Patch Tuesday Roundup: May 2022

-So we developed the SAM journey from ‘what’s wrong?’ to ‘how can we fix this?’, adding an optimisation workshop to the end of each ELP to look at the current entitlement against the business objectives.
-This workshop produced a recommendation of future configuration changes, purchases and licence agreements to provide an optimal position.
-From this evolved our scheduled ELP approach, where – typically quarterly – we would revisit the customer, refresh the ELP and discuss and track any changes made.
+So we developed the SAM journey from ‘What’s wrong?’ to ‘How can we fix this?’, adding an optimisation workshop to the end of each ELP to look at the current entitlement against the business objectives.
+This workshop produced a recommendation of future configuration changes and purchases and licence agreements to provide an optimal position.
+From this evolved our scheduled ELP approach, where we would revisit the customer qualterly, refresh the ELP, and discuss and track any changes made.

 The service has gone from strength to strength, with improvements encompassing ‘tier 2’ vendor management, renewal management, hardware warranty management, continuous reporting improvements and Snow entitlement configuration all added to the portfolio.
-All of this allows customers a clear view of what’s being deployed, used (and not used!) and renewed, as well as anything that is out of support or warranty.
-These market forces have helped shape the service further still – a shift away from perpetual to subscription licences has already altered the way organisations approach software budgeting, which has led to an almost over-eager take up in cloud services, resulting in the fabled ‘cloud shock’ when the monthly bills start rolling in!
-In response, our approach has shifted again – with a focus even more on usage and utilisation of resources both at a user and infrastructure level.
+All of this allows customers a clear view of what’s being deployed, used (and not used) and renewed, as well as anything that is out of support or warranty.
+These market forces have helped shape the service further still – a shift away from perpetual to subscription licences has altered the way organisations approach software budgeting.
+This in turn has led to an almost over-eager take up in cloud services, resulting in ‘cloud shock’ when the monthly bills start rolling in!
+In response, our approach has shifted again with a focus on usage and utilisation of resources both at a user and infrastructure level.

-This trend is set to continue, too – 94% of companies are using cloud services (some 69% of these being hybrid cloud), but less than a third of UK SMBs have a dedicated cloud team in place.
-This lack of resource, paired with internal processes that have yet to encompass the new consumption and purchasing models, means that our managed services are more relevant than ever before – particularly now that 40% of software is purchased outside of IT, removing the previous central point of control and meaning visibility of deployment and usage is even more important.
+This trend is set to continue.
+94% of companies are using cloud services (some 69% of these being hybrid cloud) but less than a third of UK and Ireland SMBs have a dedicated cloud team in place.
+This lack of in-house resource, paired with internal processes that have yet to encompass the new consumption and purchasing models, means that our managed services are more relevant than ever before.
+This is particularly true now that 40% of software is purchased outside of IT, removing the previous central point of control and meaning visibility of deployment and usage is even more important.